 Spring Oilseed Rape: Seed

-A shift away from tight, high input/high output rotations towards more spring cropping could open new opportunities for spring break crops in 2019, particularly for spring oilseed rape (SOSR).
+A difficult Autumn with reduced windows for drilling winter cereals and some fields left undrilled until spring could open new opportunities for spring break crops in 2020, particularly for spring oilseed rape (SOSR).

-It can be a challenging crop to grow, particularly with the dry conditions experienced in recent years but if you compare SOSR financially against other spring break crops, such as linseed and beans, it’s a challenge worth tackling.
+It can certainly be a challenging crop to grow, particularly with the dry conditions often experienced in the spring but grown well SOSR can be a good option financially and is a challenge worth tackling.
 And with improved hybrid varieties offering significant advances in vigour, seed yield and oil contents over older varieties together with improved commodity prices and the rotational benefits of a non-cereal break, the crop deserves careful consideration this spring.
 It is an excellent entry for wheat, as it improves the soil structure and leaves behind residual nutrition.

 Here are five tips to help ensure SOSR is a success:

 - Get your seedbed conditions right.
-A stale seedbed at the start is key.
-Then you want a good, even seedbed, and some moisture to help seed get up and away.
+A stale seedbed at the start is key, then you want a good, even seedbed and some moisture to help the seed get up and away.
+Drill at the right time resisting the temptation to drill too early.
+Late march or early April are best when soil temperatures are warm enough to give the crop a quick start.
 The soil should be warm, around 9-10°C, with a minimum soil pH of 6-6.5.
-But it’s about finding the balance – going into warm conditions but not too late.

-- Use a higher seed rate.
-Around 90 seeds/m2 for a hybrid variety, aiming to achieve a plant population of around 80-85 plants/m2.
+- Use a higher seed rate than for WOSR.
+Drill at around 80 to 90 seeds/m2, aiming to achieve a plant population of around 70 plants/m2.